-We ensure this by implementing an appointment system whereby each appointment is a 12 minute slot and a maximum of five appointments in an hour, something we measure by implementing software at every touchpoint, so we know everything is being recorded right.”
+We ensure this by implementing an appointment system whereby each appointment is a 12-minute slot and a maximum of five appointments in an hour, something we measure by implementing software at every touchpoint, so we know everything is being recorded right.”

 Jannat Adib Chowdhury, Manager, Capitalization and External Relations at Swisscontact-Katalyst:

 The discipline of data & knowledge management is indeed a problem that hinders the progress of development projects with the transfer of human resources within agencies.
-Retaining the expertise and better knowledge management would be extremely beneficial to furthering the impact from initiatives being taken.
+Retaining the expertise and better knowledge management would be extremely beneficial to furthering the impact of initiatives being taken.

 Maj SK Abu Mahadi (rtd) :